 No one thing determines success.

-1. Teachers create quality education and greatly increase success.
+- Teachers create quality education and increase success.
 Teacher-of-the-year awards are important to remind us of the value great teachers give to the success of students.
 Great teachers create interest and focus.
 Great teachers improve student performance.
 They use effective methods to track student progress and revise the teaching plan to the progress of the students.

-2. Training is critical to performance growth.
+- Training is critical to performance growth.
 Physical training builds strength increases agility and expands intuitive response.
 Mental training increases memory, decision accuracy, and mental quickness.

-4. Time is important for repetition.
+- Time is important for repetition.
 As people get more experience, they increase their skills.
 They increase their understanding.
 They increase their physical and mental agility.

-6. Setting or site is important.
-If a person wants to become a downhill skier but can never get to a place to ski, the person needs to change the setting to carry out the goal.
+- Talent is important but not an absolute reason in determining success.
+A savant has extraordinary mental power for solving problems but cannot function in normal human daily routines.
+Setting our goal is important.
+If a person wants to become a downhill skier but can never get to a place to ski, the person needs to change the be in a location to achieve that to conduct the goal.

-9. Passion makes doing a job so much easier.
+- Passion makes doing a job so much easier.
 If you want to become a powerful performer, pick the things that you love to do.

 Trust yourself to become a powerful performer.
 Put together all the pieces to create success.
 Why shouldn’t you be the powerful performer that you want to become?
 Just turn start doing the things that enable you to become that powerful performer.